Holger's

 setFilter

-public void setFilter(Filter<LogEntry> filter)
+public void setFilter(Filter<? super LogEntry> filter)

 setExceptionHandler